 The U.S. Supreme Court has said that “abstract ideas” are not patent eligible, which narrows the types of software-based inventions that are patentable.
-A software-based invention that consists only of well-known concepts, mathematical calculations, data processing/manipulation, what could otherwise be performed as purely mental steps, or the like plus merely generic computer hardware is generally not patent eligible.
+A software-based invention that consists only of well-known concepts, mathematical calculations, data processing/manipulation/selection/presentation, what could otherwise be performed as purely mental steps, or the like plus merely generic computer hardware is generally not patent eligible.
+Software that provides no more than an allegedly improved user experience is also generally not patent eligible.

 Additionally, a software-based invention must be both novel and non-obvious over the prior art to be patentable, just as with any type of invention.
 In this respect, all invention, software-based ones included, must represent a non-trivial advance over what is already known in order to be patentable.
 Whether the inventor actually knew about the closest prior art or not is irrelevant—any and all prior art represents a potential barrier to patenting a new invention.

 In summary, while you generally cannot patent a software app as a stand-alone product, aspects of software-enabled products or processes may be patent eligible.
 The real answer to this question is that it often depends on the what invention is, what was known before, and how you try to claim a software-based invention in a patent application.